Drive to the French Alps

 MOVING ON

-A different approach will pay dividends in the Tarentaise region of France.
-Practically all the resorts here – from Valmorel to Val d’Isère – are found at the end of long winding roads up from the main valley.
-From a valley base such as Aime or Bourg-St-Maurice it’s easy enough to visit some, but to visit all of them would be pretty hard work.
-If instead you stayed in a series of different resorts for a day or two each, moving on from one to the next in the early evening, you could have the trip of a lifetime.
+An alternative approach in the Tarentaise region if you want to include the famous Trois Vallées area is to stay in a series of different resorts for a day or two each, moving on from one to the next in the early evening; this way, you could have the trip of a lifetime.
 Compagnie des Alpes, owner of the lift systems in many of the big-name resorts of this area, sells a Holiski pass that gets discounts on day passes at most of them.

 GETTING THERE